 After meandering along deserted back roads, we enjoyed a bit of a relax and play break at some random playground – with awesome sun chairs! – near the Wutachschlucht (Wutach Gorge) on the outskirts of the Schwarzwald (Black Forest).

-From there, we leisurely twisted our way around to the spa town of St. Blasien, then onto Todtnau and Triberg (what a miss!), and from there to Campground Breisgau, Freiburg.
-The campground was nothing to shout about but, being out of season, it was quiet, the showers were nice and hot (for an extra €2), and I was tired from another big day of driving and couldn’t be bothered looking for a more picturesque site.
+From there, we leisurely twisted our way around to the spa town of St. Blasien, then onto Todtnau and Triberg (what a miss!), and then to Campground Breisgau, Freiburg.
+The campground was nothing to shout about but, being out of season, it was nice and quiet.
+Plus, the showers were hot (for an extra €2), and being tired from another big day of driving, we just couldn’t be bothered looking for a more picturesque site.

 DAY 8 | BREISGAU – LEUKBACHTAL VIA FREIBURG